zorael/kameloso/README.md

 * direct **imgur** links are now rewritten (to the non-direct HTML page) so we can get a meaningful page title, like stale YouTube ones are
 * remember to `dub upgrade` to get a fresh `dlang-requests` (~>0.7.0)
 * all* (non-service) plugins can now be toggled as enabled or disabled in the configuration file.
 Regenerate it to get the configuration file entries
+* New `admin`/`whitelist`/`blacklist` handling is not yet complete, and functionality is split between the old and the new.
+New definitions must as of yet still be written by hand, into a `users.json` file.
+It will simplify things greatly once it's solid

 # Getting started